Peruvian political crisis (2016–present): Anti-corruption initiative

 — Alberto Fujimori, at the Centenario clinic, where he was interned, on 5 October 2018.

 As a result of the annulment of the pardon, the legislators at the end of Fujimorism, would approve a series of reforms.

 On 10 October, in the Office of the Prosecutor of Peru, Judge Richard Concepción Carhuancho ordered a preliminary detention of Keiko Fujimori for 10 days, for the alleged illicit contributions to the 2011 campaign from Odebrecht.

 The Office of the Prosecutor does not cite any evidence in the judicial decision.
 A person is given preliminary detention when there is a well-founded risk, or a well-founded suspicion, of a procedural danger.
 What is the danger if we are going to the Attorney's office voluntarily?
 What is the risk of flight?

 — Defense of Keiko Fujimori at the time of the arrest.

 On 17 October, after an appeal, Fujimori was released, along with five other detainees, because no feasible evidences of her responsibility were found.

+José Domingo Pérez, one of the key prosecutors investigating the Odebrecht case in Peru, opened proceedings against various political leaders and businessmen.

 On 15 November 2018, Alan García went to a meeting with the prosecution of money laundering, as part of an interrogation, carried out by, part of the prosecutor José Domingo Pérez due to irregularities in the conference payments of the former president, financed with money from Caja 2 of the structured operations division of the Odebrecht company, before this the prosecutor issued an order to prevent him from leaving the country for 18 months for García, even though at first he said he was at the disposition of the justice, that same night he went to the home of Carlos Alejandro Barros, ambassador of Uruguay, where he remained until 3 December 2018, when Uruguayan President Tabaré Vázquez, announced the rejection of Alan García's asylum request, consider that in Peru the three branches of the state functioned freely and without political persecution.
+Garcia committed suicide four months later, only moments after being personally presented with a ten-day preliminary arrest.

 On 9 December, Peruvians ultimately accepted three of four of the proposals in the referendum, only rejecting the final proposal of creating a bicameral congress when Vizcarra withdrew his support when the Fujimorista-led congress manipulated the proposals contents which would have removed power from the presidency.

 On 21 December, the government formalized the formation of the High Level Commission for Political Reform.
 It was made up of political scientist Fernando Tuesta Soldevilla, as coordinator, and academics Paula Valeria Muñoz Chirinos, Milagros Campos Ramos, Jessica Violeta Bensa Morales and Ricardo Martin Tanaka Dongo.
 It was installed on 5 January 2019.
 Based on the report that said Commission gave, the government presented twelve proposals for political reform to Congress (11 April 2019).
 However, it excluded the issue of bicamerality, as it was recently rejected in the referendum.